Describe images using multiple models

 Tag furry images using thresholds

-Generate captions for images using noise-injected CLIP
+Generate detailed captions from images

 Comparing Captioning Models is a tool designed to evaluate and contrast different AI models used for image captioning.
 It allows users to generate captions for images using multiple models and analyze their outputs side-by-side.
 This tool is particularly useful for researchers, developers, and enthusiasts looking to understand the strengths and weaknesses of various captioning models.
 By leveraging advanced AI technologies, it provides a seamless and intuitive platform for comparison and analysis.